open5e/open5e/source/classes/warlock.rst

 *Prerequisite: 5th level*

-When you are in an area of dim light or darkness, you can use your action to become invisible until you move or take an action or a reaction.
+When you are in an area of dim light or darkness, you can use your action to become :ref:`srd:invisible` until you move or take an action or a reaction.

 Otherworldly Leap